McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

 ## Front End Explanation
  - FrontEnd Heroku is deployed correctly now.
 Please visit https://frontend-take2-murmur.herokuapp.com/#/.
 We also ensured that if you create any new student (or do anything on the frontend), it gets stored in the database.
 For ex, create a new student.
 Go to Postman or Rest Client and create a GET request with http://cryptic-coast-32220.herokuapp.com/students .
 You will see that the student you have created shows up.
- - Travis works perfectly fine with the BackEnd.
-"Elias Al Homsi", the T.A said that Travis cannot be integrated with the FrontEnd.
  - Please create a new student and coop before accessing initial/technical/evaluation report methods.
- - Frontend Screenshots can be found at https://github.com/McGill-ECSE321-Winter2019/ecse321-group-project-05-1/wiki/Frontend-Screenshots
+ - Version one screenshots can be found at https://github.com/McGill-ECSE321-Winter2019/ecse321-group-project-05-1/wiki/Frontend-Screenshots
  ## New in Front End Version 2!
  - Secure login for authorization added for returning students.
  - New Page added to menu for showing previously submitted document links and instructor ID.